andre-ye/catheter-prediction-app/README.md

 ---

 # Quick Links
 - **[Online Demo](https://catheterdetection.pythonanywhere.com/)**.
 Because our model is too big to upload to `pythonanywhere.com` - the website host - we unfortunately can't offer online predictions.
-However, you can experience the UI and get some dummy results. 🙂
+However, you can experience the UI and get some dummy results.
--
+- **[Video Demo of Actual Model](https://drive.google.com/file/d/1zAZ4V3sclqzgokvNzySCmyiazwHaNH3x/view)**.
+We hosted our website on a local server that could hold the model weights; here's a video demo of it giving real predictions on a real X-ray.

 ---